GregoryIwanek/AltiMeter/README.md

 *Android app for recording device's elevation and location*

 ## What is AltiMeter
-AltiMeter is an android app capable of:
+AltiMeter is an android app with core features:
 * recording user's location
 * recording user's altitude
 * using three different data sources ( GPS, network, pressure sensor) and combining them